 How to Touch Up Paint - Pro Tip: Save paint can barcode labels.

-Pro tip: When painting your home, keep a running list of paint colors, finishes and brands.
-Better yet, create a list out of those paint label stickers and store it in a filing cabinet for when you need to purchase more paint down the road.
+Pro tip: When painting your home, keep a running list of paint colors, finishes, and brands.
+When you need more paint for long-term touch-ups, you’ll always know exactly what to buy.

-Next you’ll want to repair any holes in your walls from nails or other damage.
-You can do this by filling them in with nail filler.
-Once the filler dries, sand the area to level your surface.
-You’re ready for paint!
+Finally, you’ll want to repair any holes in your walls from nails or other damage.
+You’ll fill in those areas with nail filler, and once they dry, sand the area to level the surface.
+Then, you’re ready to paint!

 How to Touch Up Paint During Home Staging

-This step is pretty straightforward, but here are a few quick tips for touch up painting:
+The painting step itself is pretty straightforward, but here are a few professional tips for touch-up painting:

-• When you apply the paint and it is still wet, don’t panic if it doesn’t appear to match right away.
-Wait until it’s fully dry to decide.
+• When you apply the paint, and it’s still wet, don’t panic if it’s not a perfect match right away.
+Wait until your paint is fully dry to evaluate the blend.

 • If you’re touching up a large area, use a small roller brush.
-It’s likely that a big area would have originally been painted with a roller brush and you’ll want to use the same brush so that the texture matches.
+Larger areas were likely painted with a roller brush originally, so you’ll get the closest texture match with this approach.

-• For smaller areas, use a small angled brush.
+For smaller areas, use a small angled brush for the same reason.

 How to Store Paint - How to Touch Up Paint

-Label the paint can with the location the paint was used, the year and the finish (glossy, matte, etc.).
-And be sure to add it to your master paint list, too!
+Label the paint can with the location the paint was used, the year it was purchased, and the finish you chose.
+Not sure how long you can store it?
 Read this guide to find out how long leftover paint lasts.

 More Home Staging Resources